MrJ-E/tvheadendm3usync/README.md

 # TVHeadEndM3USync

-Big thanks to https://github.com/hagaygo that is the original author.
+Big thanks to https://github.com/hagaygo whom is the original author.
 Goal of this fork is to run everything inside a docker.
 In my setup, I refresh channels/EPG twice a day, which is simply made by crond.

 ------------